-- Arrest and imprisonment for opposing U. S. involvement in WW I (Espionage Act of 1917, Sedition Act of 1918); 175,000 people were arrested during World War I - b) Instrumental in getting Congress to pass an income tax (after ratification of 16th Amendment) - c) Helped establish the Federal Reserve System (a central bank), which controls the economy indirectly - d) Promoted and implemented the Federal Trade Commission, Clayton Antitrust Act, and the Adamson Act, all devoted to increasing the government's power over the economy - e) Favored a Parliamentary system and administrative state, in which bureaucrats have arbitrary power - f) Permitted his Cabinet secretaries to racially segregate government departments (which was an escalation of Theodore Roosevelt's policies) - g) Implemented the Committees on Public Information; it's job was to propagandize and intimidate the people to implicitly trust the government - h) Implemented the War Industries Board, which took control of the economy during World War I - Rejected the principle of limited powers and the concept of personal inalienable rights, writing:

-"Every means, therefore, by which society may be perfected through the instrumentality of government, every means by which individual rights can be fitly adjusted and harmonized with public duties, by which individual self-development may be made at once to serve and to supplement social development, ought certainly to be diligently sought, and, when found, sedulously fostered by every friend of society.
+- a) Arrest and imprisonment for opposing U. S. involvement in WW I (Espionage Act of 1917, Sedition Act of 1918); 175,000 people were arrested during World War I - b) Helped establish the Federal Reserve System (a central bank), which controls the economy indirectly - c) Promoted and implemented the Federal Trade Commission, Clayton Antitrust Act, and the Adamson Act, all devoted to increasing the government's power over the economy - d) Favored a Parliamentary system and administrative state, in which bureaucrats have arbitrary power - e) Permitted his Cabinet secretaries to racially segregate government departments (which was an escalation of Theodore Roosevelt's policies) - f) Implemented the Committees on Public Information; it's job was to propagandize and intimidate the people to implicitly trust the government - g) Implemented the War Industries Board, which took control of the economy during World War I - h) Rejected the principle of limited powers and the concept of personal inalienable rights, writing: - "Every means, therefore, by which society may be perfected through the instrumentality of government, every means by which individual rights can be fitly adjusted and harmonized with public duties, by which individual self-development may be made at once to serve and to supplement social development, ought certainly to be diligently sought, and, when found, sedulously fostered by every friend of society.
 Such is the socialism to which every true lover of his kind ought to adhere with the full grip of every noble affection that is in him."
 [2]